 Written exams and quizzes are a necessary means of evaluating how well students have met my expectations, especially in large classes like BSC 228.
 The preliminary and final exams will be a mixture of multiple choice, fill in the blanks, matching, and true false.
 Questions will be written so as to test your preparation at every level, from memorization of facts to application of conceptual knowledge.
-I expect that you will always be prepared to answer questions in the lecture and laboratory, and with this in mind short unannounced quizzes will be given.
-These should benefit your final scores as they help you to develop good study skills by keeping up with the material.
+I expect that you will always be prepared to answer questions in the lecture and laboratory; short unannounced quizzes may be given to check your progress.
+These should benefit your final scores as they help you to develop good study skills by encouraging you to keep up with the material.